 Say you want to save up money to buy a mountain bike.
 You can analyse your budget to determine what expenses you can cut out to save money, or you can see that your income is not enough and decide to increase your income to save more.

-You may even find that by drawing up a budget you recognise that your income is not enough to cover your expenses, and that may inspire you to look at developing additional streams of income.
+You may even find that by drawing up a budget, you recognise that your income is not enough to cover your expenses, and that may inspire you to look at developing additional streams of income.

 Control spending

-Personally speaking, I realised that since lockdown commenced I haven't spent that much money on Uber trips or UberEATS (don't get me wrong: I love Uber!).
-While I have made a few trips here and there (within their reduced operational hours), I have spent a fraction of what I used to spend on Uber trips.
-And if you look at UberEATS – my goodness!
-I haven't spent a cent on UberEATS since lockdown.
+Personally speaking, I realised that since the lockdown commenced, I haven't spent that much money on Uber trips or UberEATS (don't get me wrong: I love Uber!).

 Preparing and/or cooking food at home is more affordable.